sebinbenjamin/raspberry-pi-workshop-shr-2016/README.md

 A very wrong hacked implementation of a node server.
 But gets the task done.

 ##Workshop slides
-Slides can be accessed using the link https://docs.google.com/presentation/d/1Rg12xrUIeAMwx4q0_ZeRPe5b8x9yPrlOUHDpqol7Nhg/edit?usp=sharing
+Slides can be accessed from https://docs.google.com/presentation/d/1Rg12xrUIeAMwx4q0_ZeRPe5b8x9yPrlOUHDpqol7Nhg/edit?usp=sharing